pranav-k-jha/medium-blog/README.md

 1. Set up environment variables like `JWT_SECRET` and `DATABASE_URL`.
 2. Use TypeScript for context variables and Prisma integration.

+### Validation

+Zod validation for sign up sign in, blog POST and PUT

 ### Deployment

 Deploy your Cloudflare Worker app and test the production URL using Postman.